Jeffrey Cheah

-Jeffrey Cheah Fook Ling (谢富年 (Xiè Fùnián); pinfa: Qia^{4} Fu^{4} Ngian^{2}; born 1945 or 1946) KBE is a Malaysian entrepreneur who is the founder and current chairman of the Sunway Group, a Malaysian conglomerate operating in 12 industries with core businesses in property and construction.
+Jeffrey Cheah Fook Ling (谢富年 (Xiè Fùnián); pinfa: Qia^{4} Fu^{4} Ngian^{2}; born 1945) KBE is a Malaysian entrepreneur who is the founder and current chairman of the Sunway Group, a Malaysian conglomerate operating in 12 industries with core businesses in property and construction.
 Cheah is also the founder of Sunway University and the Jeffrey Cheah Foundation.
 Through his foundation, Cheah has donated almost US$39 million to fund scholarships and educational causes since 2018.

 Early life, education and early career

 Jeffrey Cheah was born in Pusing, a small town in the Malaysian state of Perak.
 Cheah moved to Australia to pursue a business degree at Victoria University (then Footscray Institute of Technology) in Melbourne, and after graduating, returned to Malaysia to take a job as an accountant in a motor assembly plant.
 He soon left this employment, and in 1974, he started his own company, a small tin-mining company with a startup capital of RM100,000.
 Today, Sunway Group is one of Malaysia's largest conglomerates.

 Cheah is the recipient of 12 honorary doctorates, most of which in recognition of his outstanding contribution towards education., including one from Lancaster University in 2013.